ryanolee/go-pot/README.md

 ```bash
 ./go-pot start
 ```
-Then visit `http://localhost:8080` in your browser to see the go-pot in action.
+Then visit `http://localhost:8080` in your browser to see the go-pot in action. ( Visiting `http://localhost:8080/somthing.xml`, `http://localhost:8080/someething.sql` ect.. will start generating data in the respective format)

 ## Configuration
 Configuration for go-pot follows the following order of precedence (From lowest to highest):